alttch/eva3/doc/sfa/sfa_framework.rst

 eva_sfa_chart - display a chart
 -------------------------------

-To work with charts you should include momentus.js and chart.js libraries, which are located in file lib/chart.min.js (ui folder).
+To work with charts you should include Chart.js library, which is located in file lib/chart.min.js (ui folder).

 .. code-block:: javascript